 A hospital consultant spoke to the MDU after receiving a letter from the GMC.
 The letter explained that a pharmacy had raised a concern about the doctor having written several private prescriptions for a patient with the same surname as the doctor, and apparently living at the same address.

 The consultant sent a copy of the letter to the MDU.
 The MDU adviser explained the GMC correspondence meant that they had decided to formally investigate the complaint.

 Explaining the GMC investigation process to the consultant, the adviser said that the GMC had invited him to make comments at this stage but that he was not obliged to do so, and there would be an opportunity to respond to clear allegations from the GMC at a later stage.
 She explained that whether or not to respond at this stage was something which had to be carefully considered as while a well-considered response might be helpful, some responses might be unhelpful or inadvertently result in a widening of the concerns the GMC wished to address.

 The hospital consultant explained that his mother had recently moved in with him as she had become increasingly frail and slightly forgetful.
 She had also been diagnosed with hypertension and had previously been prescribed treatment.
 Unfortunately, she had run out of her medication just before a bank holiday weekend, and as he felt that this was urgent he had written a private prescription.
 At the end of that prescription, however, his mother asked him to continue to prescribe the medication, as she did not wish to contact a GP, and so he had written a second prescription.

-The MDU adviser discussed the GMC guidance in paragraphs 17 to 19 of Prescribing and managing medicines and devices.
+The MDU adviser discussed the GMC guidance in paragraph 67 of Prescribing and managing medicines and devices.
 This explains that wherever possible, doctors must avoid prescribing for anyone with whom they have a close personal relationship.